Hero Backdrop

-Our solicitor degree apprenticeship is an alternative to university, and those student loans and fees!
+Our solicitor degree apprenticeship is an alternative to full time university, and those student loans and fees!
 The programme is for aspiring solicitors with a passion for law who have completed, or are in the process of completing, their A-levels.

 What is a solicitor apprenticeship?